If you feel like your career has hit a snag, or you can’t decide whether to take that job offer, scrap the pros and cons list and 'SWOT' it instead.

 Complete a SWOT analysis, and you might just discover something you didn’t know about yourself, or come across a million dollar idea by considering your career situation or job prospects (we can’t guarantee a million dollars though).

 Already lost in the ‘matrix’?
-Don’t worry.
-Here’s how to start.
+Don’t worry, we've got you covered.

 Think about what gives you a competitive advantage in the job market, or even in your current role if you’re angling for a promotion.